Enhancement Tools¶

 Stuck, dead or hot pixels are a problem in particular when shooting in high quality raw mode since many cameras have built-in hot pixel suppression applied automatically when JPEG compression is used (which is mostly the case).

-This tool can be used to fix the Hot pixels and Stuck Pixels on a photograph using a Black Frame subtraction method.
-There is not a manual editor to select Bad Pixels.
+This tool can be used to fix the Hot pixels and Stuck Pixels on a photograph using a Black Frame subtraction method. digiKam does not have a manual editor for selecting Bad Pixels.

 Create the Black Frames¶

-The Black Frame subtraction method is the most accurate “Hot Pixels” and “Stuck Pixels” removal.
+The Black Frame subtraction method is the most accurate approach to the removal of “Hot Pixels” and “Stuck Pixels”.
 First you have to create a “Black Frame” as a reference.
 This is easy to do.
-When you finish taking your long exposure shots, put a lens cap on the camera and take one “dark” image with the same exposure time as the images before.
+When you finish taking your long exposure shots, put a lens cap on the camera and take one “dark” image with the same exposure time as the prior images.
 This image will be all dark, but with close examination you will see that it has the Hot and Stuck Pixels (colored dots).
 These are positioned at the same places as on your previous shots.

-Load this file to the widget using the Black Frame button.
-The tool will process an automatic detection of Hot and Stuck Pixels.
+Load this file into the tool using the Black Frame button.
+The tool will process the image, automatically detecting the Hot and Stuck Pixels.
 They will be highlighted in the control panel preview areas.

 Warning

 At first, as explained in the previous section, you need to load a Black Frame corresponding to the image to correct.
-An automatic parsing will be processed on the Black Frame to find bad pixels.
-Note that the widget will remember the previous Black Frame used on the last session and it will be re-opened automatically with the next session.
+An automatic analysis of the Black Frame will run to find the bad pixels.
+Note that the tool will remember the previous Black Frame used in the last session, and that frame will be re-opened automatically in the next session.

 The image panel and the original preview help you to pan within the image.
 The preview window shows the filter output using the current settings.
-Bad Pixels are highlighted on preview area.
+Bad Pixels are highlighted in preview area.

-Select an area to see bad pixels on preview and the filter result using Separate View options of image panel.
-Choose the best Filter method to interpolate pixels or pixel blocks.
-These are the available filters:
+Select an area to see bad pixels in the preview and the filtered result using one of the preview comparison types that display the same image region.
+Choose the best Filter method to compute the values used to fill in the bad pixels or pixel blocks.
+The available filters are:

 Average: the pixels adjacent to the pixel block are averaged.
 The resulting color is assigned to all pixels in the block.
 For 1-dimensional interpolation, this is done separately for one pixel-wide, horizontal or vertical stripes.